 Part of the financial power of home ownership resides in your home’s equity.
 Unlike rent, which goes into a landlord’s pocket, the equity you build in your home can be a useful financial tool when the time is right.
 Home equity is defined as, “a homeowner’s unencumbered interest in their real property—that is, the difference between the home’s fair market value and the outstanding balance of all liens on the property.”
 (Source: Wikipedia)

-A typical HELOC allows you to access up to 85% of your home’s value, minus the outstanding balance on your mortgage.
+A typical HELOC allows you to access up to 85% of your home’s value, minus the outstanding balance on your mortgage which you might have acquired from here.
 This can be a huge pool of credit to work with, depending on your equity position.

 There are some benefits to HELOCs: